-Viral tests, sometimes called diagnostic tests, can detect if you have SARS-CoV-2, the virus that causes COVID-19.
+Viral tests, sometimes called diagnostic tests, can detect if you have SARS-CoV-2 infection, the virus that causes COVID-19.
 There are two types of diagnostic tests: molecular and antigen.

-- Nasal swab: A nasal swabs looks like a long Q-tip.
+- Nasal swab: A nasal swab looks like a long Q-tip.
 It is inserted about two inches into your nose and swirled around for a few seconds.
 The swab is then removed and sent to a lab for testing.
-You may experience a tickling sensation while the swab is in your nose, and after it is removed, you might sneeze or have runny eyes for a moment or two.
-Nasal swabs are fast and accurate, and they’re a good option for most people.

-- Saliva test: Saliva tests are self-administered; this means that after you are shown how to perform the test, you’ll do it by yourself.
-You will spit several times into a funnel attached to a tube, and then screw on a cap to complete the test.
-If you are at a semi-permanent testing site, you will then hand your sample to a supervisor; if you are performing the test at home, you will put the sample into a prepaid UPS envelope and send it out.
-Most people need 10-12 minutes to make enough spit to fill the tube.
-Saliva tests are more comfortable than nasal swabs and just as accurate, but they may not be a good option for those with low saliva production, such as very young children or those who have suffered a stroke.
+- Saliva test: Saliva tests are self-administered; this means that after you are shown how to perform the test, you will do it by yourself.
+You will spit multiple times into a funnel attached to a tube, and then screw on a cap to complete the test.
+Most people need 10 to 12 minutes to make enough spit to fill the tube.
+Saliva tests may not be a good option for those with low saliva production, such as very young children or those who have suffered a stroke.

 Antigen tests, sometimes called rapid tests, look for specific proteins on the surface of the virus.

-- Produce results more quickly than other tests.
+- Antigen tests produce results faster than other tests.

 Testing for past infection

 - Antibody tests cannot tell if someone can get COVID-19 again.
-We do not know yet how long antibodies for the virus that causes COVID-19 last or if they can keep people from getting it again.
+We do not know yet how long antibodies for the virus that causes COVID-19 last or the extent to which they protect people against new variants of the virus.